Date of Publication: 20 May 2020

 - Todoist – If you have lots of overhanging tasks, then Todoist is a great tool at helping you to keep track of them.
 Again, downloadable to your laptop or computer, you can set tasks with completion dates, and set reminders to prompt you to get them finished before the deadline.

-Setting yourself a reward – no matter how big or small – for when you have completed your studying is a great way to keep yourself motivated.
-Especially during current circumstances – any small reward can really help perk us up!
+Setting yourself a reward – no matter how big or small – for when you have completed a particular task or set of tasks is a great way to keep yourself motivated while studying at home.
+Especially during current circumstances – any small reward can really help to lift our moods and be the self-recognition we need to keep pushing with our work.

 Whether it’s small rewards and often, such as a 15 minute phone call with your friend after an hour’s study, or larger, like treating yourself to an episode of your favourite show on Netflix after a full 6 hours of studying, research suggests that rewards are one of the most important factors in helping us to stay motivated and keep focused.